ArtemChebotko/cassandra4-audit-logging/step2.md

 auditlogviewer $HOME/apache-cassandra/logs/audit/
 ```

-Since we disabled audit logging, the most recent inserts should not be reflected in the logs.
+Since we disabled audit logging, the most recent inserts are not reflected in the logs.

 In this step, you used `nodetool` to enable and disable logging.
 You also used `auditlogviewer` to view the audit logs.